ShaunH66/PointCloud_PortionCutting_WebApp/ProductionVersion/readme.md

     - Auto Downsampling: Manages large point clouds by reducing point count to a set threshold.
     - Radius Outlier Removal (ROR): Cleans noisy data with an auto-estimation mode for the radius parameter.

 **- Calculation:** Calculates portion weights based on volumetric slicing, with support for trims, blade kerf, and interpolation.
+"Convex Hull" OR "Alpha Shape" algorithms available for volumetric slicing.

 **- PLC Integration (pylogix):**